Ventura County, California

-Ventura County (/vɛnˈtʊərə/) is a county in the southern part of the U.S. state of California.
+Ventura County (/vɛnˈtʊərə/) is a county located in the southern part of the U.S. state of California.
 As of the 2020 census, the population was 843,843.
 The largest city is Oxnard, and the county seat is the city of Ventura.

-Ventura County comprises the Oxnard–Thousand Oaks–Ventura, CA Metropolitan Statistical Area, which is part of the Greater Los Angeles area (Los Angeles-Long Beach, CA Combined Statistical Area).
+Ventura County comprises the Oxnard–Thousand Oaks–Ventura, CA Metropolitan Statistical Area, which is part of the Greater Los Angeles area (Los Angeles–Long Beach, CA Combined Statistical Area).
 It is also considered the southernmost county along the California Central Coast.

 Two of the Channel Islands are part of the county: Anacapa Island, which is the most visited island in Channel Islands National Park, and San Nicolas Island.

 History

-Pre-colonial period
+Indigenous

 Ventura County was historically inhabited by the Chumash people, who also settled much of Santa Barbara and San Luis Obispo Counties, with their presence dating back 10,000–12,000 years.
 The Chumash were hunter-gatherers, fishermen, and also traders with the Mojave, Yokuts, and Tongva Indians.
 The Chumash are also known for their rock paintings and for their great basketry.
-Chumash Indian Museum in Thousand Oaks has several reconstructed Chumash houses (‘apa) and there are several Chumash pictographs in the county, including the Burro Flats Painted Cave in Simi Valley.
+Chumash Indian Museum in Thousand Oaks has several reconstructed Chumash houses ('apa) and there are several Chumash pictographs in the county, including the Burro Flats Painted Cave in Simi Valley.
 The plank canoe, called a tomol in Chumash, was important to their way of life.
 Canoe launching points on the mainland for trade with the Chumash of the Channel Islands were located at the mouth of the Ventura River, Mugu Lagoon and Point Hueneme.
 This has led to speculations among archeologists of whether the Chumash could have had a pre-historic contact with Polynesians.
-According to diachronic linguistics, certain words such as tomolo’o (canoe) could be related to Polynesian languages.
+According to diachronic linguistics, certain words such as tomolo'o (canoe) could be related to Polynesian languages.
 The dialect of the Chumash language that was spoken in Ventura County was Ventureño.

-Several place names in the county has originated from Chumash, including Ojai, which means moon, and Simi Valley, which originates from the word Shimiyi and refers to the stringy, thread-like clouds that typify the region.
-Others include Point Mugu from the word Muwu (meaning “beach”), Saticoy from the word Sa’aqtiko’y (meaning “sheltered for the wind”), and Sespe Creek from the word S’eqp’e (meaning “kneecap”).
+Several place names in the county have originated from Chumash, including Ojai, which means moon, and Simi Valley, which originates from the word Shimiyi and refers to the stringy, thread-like clouds that typify the region.
+Others include Point Mugu from the word Muwu (meaning "beach"), Saticoy from the word Sa'aqtiko'y (meaning "sheltered for the wind"), and Sespe Creek from the word S'eqp'e (meaning "kneecap").